Saving cost by optimising vendor licenses

 Optimising the 4G LTE carrier aggregation license

-“In 2017, our Finnish network reached a fixed fee threshold in the number of carrier aggregation enabled cells”, explains Dr. Jarno Niemelä, the technical lead of Elisa SON.
+“In 2017, our Finnish network reached a fixed fee threshold in the number of carrier aggregation enabled cells”, explains Dr. Jarno Niemelä, the technical lead.
 “If we would have continued to expand the number of carrier aggregation cells, the added variable license fees would have increased our costs significantly.
 To solve this, we created an algorithm that saved money with a minimal customer experience impact.”

 It’s automatic and dynamic.
 Based on daily performance data, our algorithm decides whether a cell should turn carrier aggregation on or off.
 It’s an automatic decision: A cell can have carrier aggregation enabled one day but disabled the next – if the network data shows that it seldom was used.
 The third day it can automatically be turned on again if the network data now shows that this particular day it is required for a good customer experience.
 The total number of carrier aggregation licenses used is being optimised by automatically reallocating licenses from cells where carrier aggregation, at present, isn’t needed to cells where carrier aggregation is needed.
 No human interaction is required.